DNR FAQ - Frequently Asked Questions

 The Alaska State Geo-Spatial Data Clearinghouse (ASGDC) provides an electronic pathway for the public to access a wide variety of information in the form of maps, images and descriptions about Alaska geo-spatial data.
 The ASGDC combines the documentation for GIS data from participating state and local government agencies and is organized by theme.

-There are several datasets available to the public, including: biological, boundary, cultural (such as cities), DNR land records, environmental, general land status, geoscience, graticule (such as section and township grids), natural resources (such as mining claims), physical features, and transportation (such as pipelines and roads).
+There are datasets available to the public, including: biological, boundary, cultural (such as cities), DNR land records, environmental, general land status, geoscience, graticule (such as section and township grids), natural resources (such as mining claims), physical features, and transportation (such as pipelines and roads).

 Data may also be obtained in alternate forms (i.e. CD-ROM) by contacting the GIS Public Access Coordinator.

 The DNR Map Library provides online access to maps created and distributed by DNR.
 Maps are available for download in PDF format at no charge.
 Each map in the library also indicates where a paper version may be purchased and the cost.

 You may purchase up to 200 cubic yards of gravel for personal use from the state.
 Rates may vary per region.
 Not all pits are open to the public.
 The Public Information Center can help you identify which are open for your use and issue permits.